What is your role in the DESI project?

 All our imaging observations are finished now, and now we are focusing on the computer programs that detect and measure the stars and galaxies in the images.
 This is tricky because we have images taken in a variety of conditions—lots of clear and still skies, but some turbulent skies, and even light clouds on occasion.
 We need to squeeze information from all these images, so we have to take into account what the atmosphere has done to the appearance of the galaxies in each image.
 We’re currently working on our ninth full processing of our full image collection—Data Release 9 from the DESI Legacy imaging surveys.

 In practice, I spend most of my day writing and debugging computer programs, figuring out where and why the software fails and how we can improve our processing to make the best measurements we can.

 I was born in Squamish, near Vancouver in western Canada, and grew up in the Kootenay region, in the mountains.
-I did my PhD in Toronto, then did postdoctoral work in the USA for five year, then moved back to my partner’s hometown of Waterloo, Ontario.
+I did my PhD in Toronto, followed by postdoctoral work in the USA for five years, then moved back to my partner’s hometown of Waterloo, Ontario.

 I just think it’s amazing that we can measure things about galaxies that are billions of light-years away, and figure out the shape and evolution of the whole universe.
 Day to day, I spend a lot of time writing computer code and looking at images of galaxies, and galaxies just look amazing!
 Most of the galaxies we will observe with DESI are so distant that they just look like tiny smudges, but nearby galaxies are just endlessly amazing.